Optimizing PyTorch Models

 PyTorch Mixed Precision¶

-For details on how to run mixed precision training of PyTorch models on Gaudi, refer to PyTorch Mixed Precision Training on Gaudi.
+For details on how to run mixed precision training of PyTorch models on Gaudi, refer to Mixed Precision Training with PyTorch Autocast.

 Usage of Fused Operators¶